AdobeDocs/marketo-developer.en/help/rest-api/bulk-activity-extract.md

       <td>createdAt</td>
       <td>Date Range</td>
       <td>Yes</td>
       <td>Accepts a JSON object with the members startAt and endAt. startAt accepts a datetime representing the low-watermark, and endAt accepts a datetime representing the high-watermark.
-The range must be 31 days or fewer.Jobs with this filter type return all accessible records which were created within the date range.Datetimes should be in an ISO-8601 format, without milliseconds.</td>
+The range must be 31 days or fewer.Jobs with this filter type return all accessible records which were created within the date range.
+Datetimes should be in an ISO-8601 format, without milliseconds.</td>
     </tr>
     <tr>
       <td>activityTypeIds</td>